abbr/FormMailerService/README.md

 ## Production Installation
 1. Install [Node.js](http://nodejs.org/)
-2. Downlaod and expand *FormMailer-server.zip* from a [release](https://github.com/abbr/FormMailerService/releases)
+2. Download and expand *FormMailer-server.zip* from a [release](https://github.com/abbr/FormMailerService/releases)
 3. Set environment variable NODE_ENV to production
-4. Go to expanded FormMailer-server directory and run `node install`
+4. Go to expanded FormMailer-service directory and run `node install`
 5. Run `node server.js` to launch application
+6. Go to *http://localhost:3000* to access the admin site.
+Login as admin/admin
-6. To change port, modify server.js
+7. To change port, modify server.js
-7. Change SMTP or authentication settings by tweaking [Configurations](#configurations)
+8. Change SMTP or authentication settings by tweaking [Configurations](#configurations)
-8. Running Node as a service or setting up a front-end reverse proxy are beyond the scope of this document.
+9. Running Node as a service or setting up a front-end reverse proxy are beyond the scope of this document.
 It's easy to google a solution.

 ## Developer Installation